1. Do you have to be a catholic, or even a Christian, to participate in BE programs?

 5. Who can attend the programs?

 Those who have experienced the loss of a spouse through separation, divorce, or being widowed are eligible to come.
 In rare circumstances we allow those who have lost a parent or a child to participate, as the premises our ministry is based on aiding them in healing as well.
 We prefer individuals wait 4- 6 months after their loss before participating in our programs.

 6. What is the cost?

-A set of 6 “Coping With Life Alone” Classes costs $50.
+The 6 week program of “Coping With Life Alone” costs $50.
 Some of this goes to the International Ministry, and the rest helps us run our programs.
-A BE Weekend costs $150, and this covers the cost of food, accommodations, fees to the International ministry, and Sarnia BE operating expenses.
-Any of our other programs cost TBA.
-No one will be turned away – if you do not have the money we can still help you.
-We only ask that you pay what you can.
+A BE Weekend costs $150, and this covers the cost of food, accommodations, fees to the International Ministry, and Sarnia BE operating expenses.
+No one will be turned away – if you do not have the money resources may be available to help you.

 7. What makes us different from other grieving support organizations and professionals?

 We rely on our members to guide newcomers through the process because the pain of loss is still fresh in their minds, and they are better able to impart the process of healing because of that.
 Their wealth of experience helps bring a level of warmth, caring, and understanding to the process that you might not experience with other organizations, or even with grief support professionals.